Plan a relaxing incentive trip with lots of options to choose from in Puerto Rico's beautiful and historic south region.

 Day 3: Visit a Deserted Island

 One of the best beaches in Puerto Rico isn’t even on the mainland.
 Caja de Muertos is an uninhabited island and nature reserve where your group can hike, go birdwatching, explore the lighthouse ruins, or simply unwind under the sun at an unspoiled white sand beach.
-To reach the island, either book tickets for the ferry based out of La Guancha (times vary by day) in Ponce or reserve a private boat charter.
-Make sure guests bring plenty of sunscreen and hiking shoes if they wish to visit the lighthouse.

 After their adventure on the island, the group can sample local cuisine at La Guancha, a boardwalk featuring numerous vendors and restaurants.